szybalint/auto-env-setup/README.md

-Script that (hopefully) installs docker, zsh, oh-my-zsh (with custom bira theme) on an Ubuntu based distro.
+Scripts that (hopefully) installs docker, zsh, oh-my-zsh (with custom bira theme) and git alias(es) on an Ubuntu based distro.

 The Dockerfile is for testing purposes.